PARENTS are often cautioned not to wish the years away while raising their children.

 Similarly, anyone who says they “slept like a baby” must be implying they had a rough night.
 Be gentle.

-7. It is inevitable that your children will pick up some of your traits and habits, the good ones and the not-so good.
+7. It is inevitable that your children will pick up some of your habits, the good ones and the not-so good.

 I’ve learned that while my children may not look a whole lot like me, there are certain traits they have inherited - much like a genetic marker - that link us.